IFMlab/ChemFlow/docs/manual.rst

 ----------------------------------
 Depending on the purpose, a different parameterization should take place.
 For docking, a Tripos .mol2 file sufices since Dock\ *Flow* has specific routine to prepare it to the target software.

 If one however chooses to use rescore a complex using more accurate free energy methods Lig\ *Flow* automatizes the parameterization to the General Amber Force-Field (GAFF), and charge calculation through QM methods, either AM1 with BCC charges or HF/6-31G* with RESP charges.
+GAFF works great for small, drug-like molecules, but remember its a **general** force field.

-.. tip:: For large screenings we recomend using less accurate BCC charges to prioritiza compounds, migrating to more time consuming HF/6-31G* with RESP charges
+.. tip:: For large screenings we recomend using less accurate BCC charges to prioritize compounds, migrating to more time consuming HF/6-31G* with RESP charges

-.. warning:: GAFF works great for small, drug-like molecules, but remember its a **general** force field.
-To improve accuracy one must carefully parameterize each molecule, search for warnings in the **${molecule}.frcmod** file.
+.. tip:: To improve accuracy one must carefully parameterize each molecule, search for warnings in the **${molecule}.frcmod** file.

 Usage